ZacharyDonovan88/react-portfolio/README.md

 ## Installation

-To open locally, you must run in terminal,
+To open locally, you must open the terminal and install the node modules,

-*npm i*
+>npm i

+then,

+>npm start

+## Screenshots

+## Live URL